 The Carlungie earth house, or souterrain, is one of the longest in Scotland, at 140 feet in length.
 The winding passage is one of the most complex earth house structures in Scotland.
 Despite the name, it is not a house, nor is it built of earth.
 It is instead an underground storage passage and chambers supported by stone walls.
 There are 4 entrances to the main passage, which must have stood up to 6 feet high when built.
 The walls are made of a combination of flagstones and boulders.
-The passage ends at a small chamber which may have been a workshop.
+The passage ends in a small chamber which may have been a workshop.

 The curious thing is that the roof slabs would have protruded at least 2 feet above the ground level, so the structure could not have been hidden from view.
-Excavations on the site suggests that it may have been used as a byre for cattle or sheep.
+Excavations on the site suggest that it may have been used as a byre for cattle or sheep.
 There are no traces of the roof, suggesting that it may have been made of timber.

 Archaeologists uncovered remains of a small settlement near the earth house, with at least 8 huts.
 Curiously, 7 of the huts were built of stone, but one of timber posts.
 The earth house appears to have been taken apart and filled in deliberately after it had gone out of use.
-One of the stones used to block the passage was found to be marked wit a cup and ring carving.
-At some later date a large byre was built over part of the earth house.
+One of the stones used to block the passage was found to be marked with a cup and ring carving.
+At some later date, a large byre was built over part of the earth house.

 What were earth houses?